 Denim has always been great, and it will stand the test of time because there is no cloth like it.
 Denim’s roots are in quality: it is hard-wearing, versatile, durable and since the 1850s this cloth has evolved to become the highest performance, most technical and sustainable fabric you can wear.

 We are in a new era of communication, product life cycle and consumer habits.
 The denim industry is still as dynamic as it always was.
 There are more players now from the high street, the big online channels, the brands and the catwalk, and everyone is doing denim in their own way.
-Production, distribution and communication never stopped evolving over the last 50 years and right now we are in a peak of change.
+Production, distribution and communication have never stopped evolving over the last 50 years and right now we are in a peak of change.
 Sustainability is at the core of every denim manufacturer’s priorities list, and rightly so.
 Online sales have transformed the distribution landscape and communication is digital.
 Embrace it; never stand still.

-MENNO VAN MEURS, CEO, TENUE DE NMES
+MENNO VAN MEURS, CEO, TENUE DE NÎMES

 The first and most important thing we need to do to get denim back on top of the game is to quickly step away from the idea that denim can be something cheap, or worse; something disposable.
 Let’s put denim back where it belongs: the strong and durable center point of our wardrobe.
 The future of fashion is about consuming less but better.
 Well-made jeans should be considered the bright future of our industry.
 Denim is the only thing we actually appreciate becoming older.
 Jeans are the sexiest, most versatile and personal garment out there.
 Let’s consider jeans as workwear again: 21st century workwear.
 Anyone should choose one pair, invest in it, wear it, love it, repair it and love it even more.
 To me, well-made and honestly produced jeans are the perfect start of a new paradigm in clothing: buy less and pay more!
 Wear jeans!